rapid7/insightconnect-plugins/microsoft_atp_safe_links/help.md

 ## Setup

-This plugin does not contain a connection.	_This plugin does not contain a connection._
+_This plugin does not contain a connection._

 ## Technical Details